The inground swimming pool design process starts with the homeowner’s wishes.

 Once the inground swimming pool design process is complete and town approvals and permits are in place, the project can begin.

-In the first picture (click to enlarge) is a blue line that pool contractor Barry Marson painted on the ground to guide his excavator.
+In the top picture is a blue line that pool contractor Barry Marson painted on the ground to guide his excavator.

 The value of careful planning, communication and coordination among all the people involved is critical to the project’s outcome.